davidangel/davidangel-vuepress/src/resume.md

 ## Senior Web Developer @ Radio Systems Corporation <Badge text="Apr 2014 – present"/>

 Work with e-commerce team to keep company web properties up and running.
-Participate in the planning and development of new features, using Agile.
+Participate in the planning and development of new features using Agile.
 Utilize object-oriented PHP with Magento e-commerce framework, front-end development workflows, and CMS knowledge to make customer experiences awesome.
 Become proficient with various debugging and problem-solving techniques.
 Take responsibility for production infrastructure (LAMP-stack).
 Participate in “on-call” rotation with other senior developers.
+Learn and utilize NodeJS for some build and deploy tools, as well as some next-generation microservices.

+Also begin taking on scrum master responsibilities.
+Lead daily stand-up meetings, as well as retrospectives, planning meetings, and backlog grooming.
+Delegate responsibilities to appropriate teammates.

 ## Web & Solutions Developer @ Metamedia™ (HappyMac™) <Badge text="Nov 2012 – Mar 2014"/>